DataDog/supply-chain-firewall/README.md

 ## Current limitations

 Only commands that begin with `pip install` or `npm install` are currently allowed.
 We plan to support a more diverse range of commands over time.

-At the moment, the firewall installs Python packages into the same environment where its own script has been installed.
-In particular, if the firewall has been installed globally, it will install packages globally even if run from within a virtual environment.
-This is why we recommend installing the firewall afresh in each new virtual environment.
-However, this is clearly not ideal, and we are actively looking into a fix for this issue.

 ## Testing